thirdweb-dev/typescript-sdk/etc/sdk.api.md

         };
     } | undefined;
 }>>;

+// Warning: (ae-internal-missing-underscore) The name "Semver" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type Semver = {
+    major: number;
+    minor: number;
+    patch: number;
+    versionString: string;
+};

 // Warning: (ae-internal-missing-underscore) The name "Signature1155PayloadInput" should be prefixed with an underscore because the declaration is marked as @internal
 //